Nevenall/gulp-bookshelf/devlog.md

 The service worker handles the module imports now! did a special rebuild task that doesn't include the slow assets task.
 We can now start building our site!

+## 1.20.2020

+so, turns out there is nothing we can do about shift refresh.
+As dictated by the spec, it skips the service worker. the best we can do is detect when we can't resolve one of things, and do a 404 I guess.

+If we are doing a single page app, then we'll want to do a manual 404 with whatever routing we need.
+Which does beg the question about routing.